danielgormly/Koa-2.x-Guide/README.md

 Note: The real Koa protects us against calling next() twice from the same function.

-## Orchestrating middleware with async functions
+## Working Asynchronously

+We've already established asynchrony,

+Async functions start to show their benefits when we want to do things like make database calls.
+They allow us to write incredibly legible and easy to reason about asynchronous code.

 As mentioned, Async functions are the standard way to do things in Koa.
 If we start mixing `await next()` with unadorned `next()` calls, we begin getting confusing results.
-Async functions start to show their benefits when we want to do things like make database calls.
-They allow us to write incredibly legible and easy to reason about asynchronous code.
+Let's not shy away from it though and see what happens.

+This is pretty wild and isn’t easily discerned without a little bit of knowledge of JS’s event loop.
+What is happening here, is that each call to  is being evaluated synchronously.
+Once we reach the last piece of middleware, we then once more.
+We are not just executing synchronous code anymore, we have implicitly converted the expression returned by await to a promise.
+Just like using a , the await keyword means we will not execute proceeding code until the current thread has completed, i.e. at this point we defer code after our await statements to the job queue, which will execute after our first piece of middleware finishes.

 ## Koa's engine